 According to sources close to the Ruettiger family, the elder Ruettiger spends most of his days in a large easy chair reminiscing about his one moment of glory.

 “The guy’s just living in the past,” says Terrence.
 “I feel sorry for him, actually.
-The whole story is a little sad if you ask me.
 And if I have to sit through that corny-ass movie on more time, I’m gonna jump out the window.”

 Rudy’s story is well known to everyone.
 As a young man he dreamed of attending Notre Dame University and playing for the famed Fighting Irish football team.
-He was undersized and underskilled, and had no chance of being a regular on the squad, but instead of doing better things with his time he decided to stay focused on achieving his pointless dream.
+He was undersized and underskilled, and had no chance of being a regular on the squad.
+But instead of doing better things with his time, he decided to stay focused on achieving his pointless dream.
 After a long and difficult road, he ended up making the team and being sent on the field for one play.
+The crowd chanted his name, and the rest is history.

 Not only is he boring family members with his anecdotes, Ruettiger has taken his act on the road.
 He is currently touring on the lecture circuit, commanding close to ten thousand dollars a speech.
 Most recently, he spoke at the Brown University commencement.